alwayshigh/BTN-AutoDL/README.md

 Web UI password for uTorrent.

 ## Filters
-Global Filters are used to help store repetitivly used filters to reduce repeating yourself.
-You then can reference them in the Local Filters using [`filter=`](#local-filters).
+Global filters are used to help store repetitivly used filters to reduce repeating yourself, while local filters and series specific.
+You can reference global filters in the Local Filters using [`filter=`](#local-filters).
 Below is a basic example to download The Walking Dead as 720p HDTV Scene release.
+Make sure the header of the local filter matches the series title used on broadcasthe.net.

 Example:
 ```